zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

 Contoso is interested in providing an API Store experience to the development teams.
-In this exercise you will create an API Managemenent portal and import the Function app you created earlier.
+In this exercise you will create an API Management portal and import the Function app you created earlier.

 ### Task 1: Provision Azure API Management